KuntimaKiala/MultiLayerPerception/README.md

 # Mutilayer Perception
 A C++ Multilayer Perception no libraries  <br />
-I just wanted to do backpropagation from scratch using c++ studying purposes<br />
+I just wanted to do backpropagation from scratch using c++ for studying purposes<br />
 XOR